Declutter Like a Pro: 7 Areas Often Overlooked

 1. Closets

-• Install shelf dividers to prevent piles from toppling over.
-Shelves can be long and if you have a lot of sweaters it can get messy pretty quick.
-All it takes is taking one sweater from the bottom.
-Shelf dividers can help keep the items contained.
-They have shelf divders for wire shelves as well.
+- Install shelf dividers to prevent piles from toppling over.
+Shelves can be long and if you have a lot of sweaters, pants or t-shirts folded on your shelf; taking one from the bottom could cause them all to tumble.
+Shelf dividers are great to help keep those items contained.

 2. Junk Drawers

-The infamous junk drawer is where everything random lands—batteries, receipts, pens, and mystery keys.
+The infamous junk drawer is where everything random lands.
+Batteries, receipts, pens, and mystery keys.
 The kicker is; you actually need these items from time to time.
-Having a “junk” or misc drawer what we like to call it is a neccessitiy.
+Having a “junk” or miscellaneous drawer is a necessity.
+Surprisingly, they aren’t hard to keep organized once you have the system in place.

 How to Tackle It:

-• Use small dividers or containers to keep items neatly separated.
+- Use small dividers or containers to keep items neatly separated.
 This gives every item a home.
-Even that small tiny battery, or that little sewing kit.
+Even that small tiny battery or that little sewing kit that you may never even need.

-• Label sections to maintain organization long-term.
-Lables allow everyone in the house to be on board.
+- Use a Label maker and label sections to maintain organization long-term.
+Labeling allows everyone in the house to know exactly where things to go.

 3. Garage

-The garage often becomes a storage space for everything from old toys to seasonal decorations and tools.
+The garage often becomes a storage space for everything from old toys to seasonal decorations, tools and gardening.

 How to Tackle It:

-• Create zones (sports gear, tools, holiday decorations) to keep similar items together.
+- Create zones (kids sports gear, tools, holiday decorations, gardening, golf etc.) to keep similar items together.

 4. Pantry